paich64/C64MEGA65/tests/README.md

 @TODO @TODO @TODO @TODO @TODO

-Add "Reset and unmount prevention while writing to disk" and "Change mount status while menu is closed (i.e. Smart Reset)" to "Additional Smoke Tests"
+"Change mount status while menu is closed (i.e. Smart Reset)" to "Additional Smoke Tests"

 Add tests that stress the new menu system.